This post is sponsored by the Storm Basics promotion at Publix. The opinions and text are all mine.

 If your kids are anything like mine, then snacks and tasty “comfort” meals are key during a crisis.
 It’s important to stock up on non-perishable foods for storm season–things that won’t spoil and that you can heat up on a propane grill if the power goes out.

-Canned fruits are always a good choice as are veggies (shockingly my kid loves them).
-Libby’s Vegetables (14.5–15.25-oz, your choice) are also 10 for $10 at your local Publix.
+Canned fruits are also a good choice as are veggies (shockingly my kid loves them).
 Get that pantry stocked, mamas!

 New Kids’ Activities